 In the normal course of its operations, the Company enters into contracts that contain a variety of representations and warranties which provide general indemnifications.
-The Company's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Company that have not yet occurred.
-However, based on experience, the Company believes the risk of significant loss is minimal.
+The Company's maximum exposure under these arrangements is currently unknown, as any such exposure could relate to claims not yet brought or events which have not yet occurred.

-12. Revenue from Contracts with Customers
+12. Revenues from Contracts with Customers